Not So Securus

 More broadly, the Securus leak reveals just how much personal information the company retains about prisoners and the countless people to whom they are connected.
 It is information that, in the narrow context of incarceration, may not be considered private, but in the larger world raises serious questions about the extent to which people lose their civil liberties when their lives intersect, however briefly, with the criminal justice system.

 Securus is a telecommunications company based in Dallas, Texas, owned by a private equity firm.
-Its primary business is providing phone and video visitation services to incarcerated people – ostensibly offering a meaningful way for them to keep in touch with loved ones on the outside, as well as to communicate with attorneys.
+Its primary business is providing phone and video visitation services to incarcerated people — ostensibly offering a meaningful way for them to keep in touch with loved ones on the outside, as well as to communicate with attorneys.
 Until now, Securus was probably best-known for the incredibly high rates it has traditionally charged for phone calls, a burden borne almost exclusively by the very people who are the least able to afford it.
-(The Federal Communications Commission in October 2015 voted to cap calling rates and fees, a move that Securus and other industry leaders had fought, claiming the change would have a “devastating effect” on their businesses.)
-[PLN Ed.
-Note: The FCC’s rate caps remain stayed by a federal appellate court in the District of Columbia due to a lawsuit filed by Securus and other parties.]
+(The Federal Communications Commission in October voted to cap calling rates and fees, a move that Securus and other industry leaders had fought, claiming the change would have a “devastating effect” on their businesses.)

-The database contained prisoners’ first and last names; the phone numbers they called; the date, time and duration of the calls; the prisoners’ Securus account numbers; as well as other information.
+The database contained prisoners’ first and last names; the phone numbers they called; the date, time, and duration of the calls; the inmates’ Securus account numbers; as well as other information.
 In addition to metadata, each phone call record includes a “recording URL” where the audio recordings of the calls can be downloaded.

 In short, it turns out that Securus isn’t so secure.